-- 1 Open the Wallet app and swipe up until you reach the bottom of the screen. - Tap Edit Passes.
+- Open the Wallet app and swipe up until you reach the bottom of the screen. - 2.
+Tap Edit Passes.

-- 3 Tap Scan Code. - 4 Use the iPhone's camera to scan the bar code on the card by positioning the phone so that the white box encloses the bar code on the card (not shown on a figure).
+- 3. Tap Scan Code. - the bar code on the card by positioning the phone so that the white box encloses the bar code on the card (not shown on a figure).
 If the bar code is recognized and is available for the Wallet, the pass or card is added to the Wallet and is ready for use.
 If the bar code isn't recognized or doesn't support the Wallet, you see an error and you need to find an associated app for the card to use it with the Wallet.